tinacms/tina.io/content/guides/tinacms/contextual-drafts/guide.md

 > The following guide requires tinacms: 1.0.2 or later.

+> Want to skip the the end result?
+[Check out the final result](https://github.com/tinacms/tina-barebones-starter-preview-mode)

+## Adding contextual editing with Drafts

 ## Using Drafts with Contextual Editing

 In most cases, you will not want to create pages on your production site for your draft documents.
 This makes [handling drafts](/docs/drafts/overview/) a challenge with contextual editing.
 In this example we will show how to add contextual editing to a draft document using [Next.js preview-mode](https://nextjs.org/docs/advanced-features/preview-mode).